Solve the Challenge 2025 Awareness Campaign:

 Expert insight

-Concrete examples from our Thematic Projects include WE GO COOP and its wetland contracts, LocAll4Flood and its participatory flood governance model, COASTRUST and its stewardship agreements for marine and coastal conservation, GreenList4MMPAs and its criteria and indicators to assess governance quality in Mediterranean MPAs.
+Concrete examples from our Thematic Projects include WE GO COOP and its wetland contracts, LocAll4Flood and its participatory flood governance model, COASTRUST and its stewardship agreements for marine and coastal conservation, GreenList4MMPAs and its criteria and indicators to assess governance equity and effectiveness in Mediterranean MPAs.
 Additionally, TREASURE and its ecosystem collaboration tools illustrate how co-governance is already making an impact.

 Check our past campaigns.